smazzone/image-signing/README.md

 * how to perform a signature verification in a k8s cluster
 * how to block signed images in a specific namespace
 * how to allow but warn on other namespaces
-* how to notify of blocked or noncompliant images via APIs call
+* how to notify of blocked or noncompliant images via APIs calls